 Title 42 is a public health policy by the U.S. Administration in response to the COVID-19 pandemic.
 The policy allows for the immediate expulsion of migrants, including asylum seekers and unaccompanied minors, at the border without due process or access to legal representation.
 Recently, the Administration has announced plans to end the policy.
 In this article, we’ll explore what Title 42 ending means and how it affects immigration.

 What is Title 42?

 Title 42 is a provision of the Public Health Service Act that allows the Centers for Disease Control and Prevention (CDC) to take measures to prevent the spread of communicable diseases.
-In response to the COVID-19 pandemic, the Administration invoked Title 42 to close the border to nonessential travel and to expel migrants who enter the country without authorization.
+In response to the COVID-19 pandemic, the Administration invoked Title 42.
+This closed the U.S. border to nonessential travel and to expel migrants who enter the country without authorization.